Multi-Rack Distributed Data Storage Networks: Conclusion

 \section{Conclusion}

 In this paper we introduced a code-design framework for multi-rack distributed data storage networks.
 In this model the encoded data is stored in storage nodes distributed over multiple racks.
 Each rack has a process unit which is responsible for all calculations and transmissions inside the rack.
 Practically, the cost of data transmission within a rack is much less than the data transmission across the racks.
-In order to take advantage of this characteristic, we proposed a code-design framework for multi-rack storage networks which is able to locally repair the nodes failure within the rack to minimise the repair cost.
-However, under the severe failure circumstances where the failures are not repairable by the survived nodes inside the rack, our coding scheme is capable of participating the other racks to help repairing the failures.
-We showed that maximising the rate of our multi-rack storage code is equivalent to maximising the code size.
-In order to maximise the code size, we established a linear programing problem based on the code-design framework criteria.
-These bounds characterise the trade-off between different code parameters such as the number of nodes in each rack involved in repair process, the number of failures and the number of repairable simultaneous failures.
-We also exploit symmetry in our multi-rack storage code in order to reducing the complexity of the linear programming problem.
+Therefore, it will be a significant reduction in the repair bandwidth if the node failures are repaired locally inside the racks.
+Our multi-rack distributed storage code is defined with three parity check matrices $\Ha$, $\Hb$, and $\solG$.
+We proposed a code-design framework for multi-rack storage networks which is able to locally repair the node failures within the rack using the parity check matrix $\Ha$ in order to minimise the repair cost.
+However, under the severe failure circumstances where the failures are not repairable by only the survived nodes inside the rack, our coding scheme is capable of engaging the storage nodes in other racks in helping the surviving nodes inside the failed rack to repair the failures where the parity check matrices $\solG$ and $\Hb$ determine the helper racks and the helper nodes, respectively.
+We justify that the parity matrix $\solG$ can be designed separately from the matrices $\Ha$ and $\Hb$ where indeed it can be designed as the parity check matrix of a locally repairable code such that only a small group of racks need to participate in an inter-rack repair.
+We established the relation between the rate and the size of the multi-rack storage code and showed that maximising the rate of our multi-rack storage code is equivalent to maximising the code size.
+In order to maximise the code size, we established a linear programming problem based on the code-design framework criteria.
+These bounds characterise the trade-off between different code parameters such as inter- and intra-rack resilience and locality.
+We also exploited symmetries in the linear programming problem for simplifying and significant reductions in its complexity.

 \appendices